Ultrasword-Game-Development/SoraGL-Python/README.md

 TLDR:

 1. clone git repository
-2. engine files are located in `engine`
+2. engine files are located in `soragl`
 3. everything else is customizable!
-4. to start using the `engine` package, just `import engine`
+4. to start using the `soragl` package, just `import soragl as SORA`

 ---